2. Steam Powered Electricity

 Figure 3C.2.13 Graph comparing heating values in megajoules per kg (MJ/kg) for natural gas and three biomass sources: Wood, corn residue (corn stalks, leaves, and cobs), and wheat straw.
 Source: Lindsay Iredale (2024).
 CC BY-SA.
 Using data from 1Energy density – Energy Education. (n.d.).
 2Capareda (2013), and 3Kalak (2023).

 Combusting biomass is often described as being carbon neutral because the amount of carbon sequestered in the plant material during photosynthesis is equal to the carbon emitted during combustion.
 While this is true if analyzing just the carbon being captured and re-emitted, this does not consider emissions associated with growing, harvesting, and processing the fuel.
 Carbon emissions vary widely based on the fuel source and the preparation required to turn that biomass into usable, combustible fuel.
 High water content herbaceous grasses that need to be dried will create greenhouse gas emissions, particularly if the drying mechanism relies on natural gas.
 However, these emissions are minimal compared to fossil fuels.
-A major carbon emission issue, and one that is harder to assess, associated with biomass is that of land use change.
+A major carbon emission issue associated with biomass, and one that is harder to assess, is that of land use change.
 Removing a forest to generate biomass for combustion rids the planet of a major carbon sink and affects soil biology leading to lower carbon uptake by these reservoirs.
 Land use changes also affect the overall albedo of an area, which can exacerbate climate change conditions.
 If biomass can be sourced such that it is a biproduct of other industries, such as utilizing excess wood pulp or sawdust from a papermill, or collecting dried corn stalks and leaves after corn harvesting, the sustainability increases.

 Food security issues have arisen if land is designated specifically for growing biomass crops at the expense of food crops.
 Using land that is otherwise not productive land is the best option for designated biomass production.